 Biography

 I am doing my PhD at HHMI Janelia Research Campus as part of the joint graduate program with Johns Hopkins university.
-My current work focuses on using a brain-machine interface to study the role of behavioral and sensory signals in the mouse visual cortex.
+My current work focuses on developing neural encoding models using mouse behavioral data to characterize non-visual information in the mouse visual cortex.

-My previous work involved developing machine learning tools for studying large-scale neuroscience datasets.
+I have developed machine learning tools to study large-scale neuroscience datasets for behavior and neural activity.
 I developed Facemap for predicting activity of ~50,000 neurons recorded with 2-photon calcium imaging in mice.
 Facemap predicted activity driven by mouse orofacial movements across different cortical regions.
 It includes a pose estimation model for tracking distinct keypoints on the mouse face and a neural network model for predicting neural activity using the pose estimates.
 I also developed a segmentation tool using the Facemap model for tracking soft-body objects like the mouse tongue.
 Facemap provides state-of-the-art performance for tracking mouse orofacial movements with a processing speed several times faster than existing models, making it a powerful tool for real-time experimental interventions.

 Projects